 15. Defrost the Turkey

 Even though the turkey will stay wrapped while defrosting, it can still drip.
-Therefore, place it on the bottom shelf to defrost.
-In addition, place it on top of paper towels or a small tray.
+So you should always place it on the bottom shelf to defrost on paper towels or a small tray.

 16. Final Grocery Run For Veggies